-The Fund currently owns a portfolio of 7 commercial properties all of which are based in the capital cities of the Baltic States.
-As of 30 September 2016 total size of the Fund's property portfolio amounted to 70.9 thousand sqm of rentable area and EUR 129.2m of fair value.
-Europa SC was the largest holding accounting for 29% of the portfolio's value.
-Upmalas Biroji, the latest acquisition, was the second largest asset constituting approximately 18% of total fair value followed by G4S Headquarters and Domus Pro each comprising 13% of the portfolio's value.
+The Fund currently owns a portfolio of 9 commercial properties all of which are based in the capital cities of the Baltic States.
+As of 31 March 2017 the total size of the Fund's property portfolio amounted to 83.4 thousand sqm of rentable area and EUR 156.5m of fair value.
+Europa SC was the largest holding accounting for 24% of the portfolio's value.
+Upmalas Biroji was the second largest asset constituting approximately 15% of the total fair value followed by Domus Pro and G4S Headquarters each comprising 11% of the portfolio's value.